-There is more than one 'official' Methodist Cross symbols.
+There is more than one 'official' Methodist Cross symbol.
 Here are a few:

 Methodism began in Oxford, England, in the 18th century and was led chiefly by John Wesley and his brother Charles.
 As the Church spread and evolved, schisms led to the formation of several separate Methodist denominations including the Primitive Methodists, the Bible Christians and the United Methodists.
 In 1932, most of these denominations came together to form the Methodist Church of Great Britain which today has a distinctive symbol of a white cross within a red orb.